 Students will complete twelve credit hours from the following.
 A minimum of nine credit hours must be selected from Group I, the additional three credit hours from either Group I or Group II.

 Students will be guided through the portfolio assessment process by their advisor as follows:

 - Following admission, students must schedule a meeting with their advisor to plan their program of study and obtain information about the portfolio assessment and exit requirements.

 - After completing 18 hours of course work, it is recommended that students schedule a meeting with their advisor to discuss their portfolios’ progress.

-- A student who believes his/her portfolio is complete should contact the advisor to schedule the oral and written presentation.
-This will consist of an oral presentation by the student, followed by a discussion with faculty regarding the student’s learning and growth, along with perceptions of the strengths and/or weaknesses of the overall program.
+- A student who believes their portfolio is complete should contact the advisor to schedule the oral and written presentation.
+This will consist of an oral presentation by the student, followed by a discussion with faculty regarding the student’s learning and growth, along with perceptions of the overall program’s strengths and/or weaknesses.